 - Gratitude: I was so focused on the negatives in my life, myself including all the flaws and insecurities within me.
 On my soul quest, I bought myself a little gratitude journal and my first exercise was to list out three things from the day that were beautiful.
 The first exercise was incredibly hard at first.
 I hadn’t taken time to think about the blessings in my life before that moment.
 My list that happened first was: Myself, my cat and the weather.
 I wrote down the word “myself” just to see what it would feel like and followed with the sentence: I have learned to love and accept myself as I am.
 I am beautiful inside and out.
 Reading that sentence back to myself brought on the recognition that I had to love myself first before anyone else could.

 - Forgiveness: As part of my healing journey discovered the true meaning of forgiveness.
 Forgiveness is for you, not the one who’s done you wrong.
 It does not mean you allow the offender an excuse or pass for their actions; it’s a way of letting go and moving forward.
 I had to make room in my heart to receive the greatness coming to me that I spent so long resisting.
 Harboring feelings of anger, bitterness, resentment, guilt, and shame confine you to a self-made prison.
 Once I forgave myself and others, it allowed room for love, joy, and peace, to enter and I became free.

 The lessons I learned about worth and love are ones I share in my story, Chasing Perfection: A Journey to Healing, Fitness, and Self-Love.

-Rachel Brooks is a Fitness & Lifestyle Coach, Writer and a Self-Love Advocate who specializes in helping women become their best selves through the practice of creating a positive mindset, a healthy body and a soul filled with self-love, self-acceptance, gratitude, and forgiveness.
+Rachel is a Fitness and Lifestyle Enthusiast, Entrepreneur, Author, Speaker, and Host of The Confident Woman Podcast.
+She empowers women to become their best and most confident selves by getting fit from within through the practice of creating a positive mindset, a healthy body, and a soul filled with self-love, self-acceptance, gratitude, and forgiveness.